TabithaChelagat/Market_Research_Analysis/README.md

 Transforming wide data to long data

-There are two data attributes that will be tranformed from wide to long.
+There are two data attributes that will be tranformed from wide to long format for easier data analysis.

 1. Social issues taht respondents are passionate about.

 The data is currently in wide format, where each column represents a social issue.
 This format makes it difficult to count the occurrence of each social issue that respondents are passionate about.
 Especially respondents who selected more than one issue.

 ![image](https://github.com/user-attachments/assets/d7c59fb5-2d2e-406d-add5-2475dc5d0bac)

-By transforming the data to long format, each respondent's selection is represented in a separate row.
+By transforming the data to long format, each respondent's selection is represented in a separate row, Social issues.
 This makes it possible to count the total number of times each social issue was selected.

 ![image](https://github.com/user-attachments/assets/ff9eb49a-4de1-4394-8fa3-a20e36dc80bd)

 2. The age groupings

-The age groupings
+The age groupings are also stored in wide format distributed in 3 columns.

 ![image](https://github.com/user-attachments/assets/df6d88d0-e59c-4f01-9f23-3a239edeaed3)

-I transformed the data from a wide format to a long format to facilitate easier analysis.
 Now, the data is aggregated into a single column rather than its initial three separate columns.
-For instance, to determine the distribution of age groups, I can simply count the number of rows in the new 'age' column within each category.
+For instance, to determine the distribution of age groups, I can simply count the number of rows in the new 'age2' column within each category.

 ![image](https://github.com/user-attachments/assets/32ac5966-0d58-4f24-94b5-535b95221a5a)